 7.2.3.
 Stepwise Regression

-Stepwise Regression provides an answer to the question of which
+Stepwise Regression provides an answer to the question of which independent variables to include in the regression equation.

 The simplest way to isolate the effects of various independent variables on the variation of dependent variable would be to start with one independent variable and run a series of regressions adding one independent variable at a time.
 An alternative would be to start with all independent variables and omit one at a time.
 Indeed, these are the two basic procedures most commonly used in Stepwise Regression, but with a difference.
 Rather than adding or omitting variables randomly it is possible to introduce a statistically meaningful criterion to rank the sequence.
 The enter/omit criteria used here are the F-to-enter, F-to-remove and Tolerance parameters.